ogellett/Platformer/README.md

 Features:
   - level editor:
-    - create, save, and edit existing levels (saved as text files)
+    - create, save, and edit levels (saved as text files)

   - game:
     - load levels created by the level editor